TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 Use with a Teensy Arduino: This display is very similar to the Teensy PJRC.com ILI9341 displays, and the libraries, connection details, and configuration from there can be used unchanged.

 Use with a Raspberry Pi: This display is easy to connect and use as an SPI Raspberry Pi LCD.
-Follow the instructions in that section.
+Follow the instructions in this section.

 [**Waveshare ILI9340/1 SPI Display**](ili9341)